Day 3 Earls Cove to Sechelt - July 9th

 This is a permitted race course, not all trails can be ridden 365 days a year.
 Please respect Land Managers and Ride at Your Own Risk.

-The day will start climbing out of the Earl's Cove Ferry terminal on pavement, a couple of km's, then hit a dirt road that will take you fairly steeply up to Klein lake.
-A short distance after that you will go into singletrack with some stunning views over Ruby lake.
-The course will then lead you onto the Sunshine Coaster trail that is like a double track but don't let that fool you, there are many short punchy climbs that will test your legs.
+The day will start climbing out of the Earl’s Cove Ferry terminal on pavement, a couple of km’s, then hit a dirt road that will take you fairly steeply up to Klein lake, followed by some steep downs and ups.
+A short distance after that you will find your way onto singletrack with some stunning views over Ruby lake.
+The course will then lead you onto the Sunshine Coaster trail that is like a double track but don’t let that fool you, there are many short punchy climbs that will test your legs.
 Just before the First Aid station you start getting into some tight singletracks and long bridges.
 Hwy to Hell has some amazing views of Pender Harbour; you will be in and out of singletrack and power lines from there until just before the second aid.
 You will climb Cabin Fever only half way to Deliverance past an old homestead and then you will drop back down to aid 2.
-A nice flat logging road to let you digest your snacks and then into Rock-a-Billy By-Pass, back out onto the fire road for a short break and now you stay in tight singletrack.
-Then onto Beaver Pond trail, Rodeo, Kai's, Par-Back; some will say the wrong way but it can all be climbed!
-Next, into VFR where at the top you will be able to show your DH skills on the Feature Trail.
-At the bottom of that you will be 6-7 km from the finish.
-With a bit of road and trail, once you hit the powerlines it's all down to the finish.
+A nice flat logging road to let you digest your snacks and then onto the new climbing trail Frogger (this trail was built in cooperation with the local Mountain Bike Club and the Sunshine Coast Community Forest) a bit more gravel road then it’s mostly down: Brat, Easy Street, Beaver Pond, Rodeo, Kai’s and a right on Par-Back, down DD, 3D and 4D pump and flow down through the forests of the Sunshine Coast towards your base camp in Sechelt.